Visit official website View Video

 Romantic Getaways: From breathtaking panoramic views to soft white- and pink-sand beaches to spectacular sunsets and exotic hideaways, The Bahamas is proud to say that each and every one of our islands is the perfect destination for a romantic escape.
 Need to relax?
 Stumble across a secluded beach where the only footprints you’ll see are your own.
 Looking for adventure?
 Take a swim with dolphins in the warm waters of the Atlantic.
 Weddings, honeymoons, anniversaries, engagements–whatever your milestone, celebrate in paradise like nowhere else.

-Sports: Whatever sport you’re into, you can do it here: basketball, bowling, cricket, football, golfing, gymnastics, racing, rugby, soccer, softball, squash, tennis, track & field and volleyball to name just a few.
+Sports: Whatever sport you’re into, you can do it here: basketball, bowling, cricket, football, golf, gymnastics, racing, rugby, soccer, softball, squash, tennis, track & field and volleyball to name just a few.
 Throughout The Bahamas, it’s easy to find a friendly game to join.
 And we always welcome a good match.
+Golf in The Bahamas is absolutely breathtaking and several islands have pristine golf courses that challenge both the novice and professional golfer, some that line the clear-blue Atlantic waters.
+Runners and cyclers will appreciate the scenic and relatively flat terrain throughout our islands.
+Most hotels provide bicycles for the use of their guests.
+Swimming is a year-round sport, because the water never freezes.
+Tennis facilities are part of resorts on almost every island and surfaces include Flexipave, clay, asphalt, Plexicrome, Har-Tru or cork; most are night-lit.

 Water Sports: One thing we have plenty of is crystal-blue water.
 And, yes, it feels just as amazing as it looks.
-Averaging 80°F year-round, it’s perfect for any type of water sport.
-Whether it’s kayaking, canoeing, jet skiing, kiteboarding, snorkeling, parasailing or even swimming excursions with wild dolphins, you’ll find it in The Bahamas.
+With water temperatures averaging about 80°F year-round, water sports are naturally a popular vacation activity.
+Whether it’s banana boat rides, canoeing, kayaking, jet skiing, kiteboarding, snorkeling, paddle-boarding, parasailing, surfing, or even swimming excursions with wild dolphins, you’ll find it in The Bahamas.

-Weddings: Sapphire-blue skies, turquoise water, pure white- and pink-sand beaches.
+Weddings: Sapphire-blue skies, turquoise water, pure white- and pink-sand beaches, or even underwater.
 Your perfect day should take place in the perfect setting.
-With more than 700 cays, reefs, beaches, parks, botanical gardens, churches and other locations, there are endless ways to declare your love for one another when planning a destination wedding in The Bahamas.
+With more than 700 islands and 2,000 cays, plus numerous reefs, beaches, parks, botanical gardens, churches and other locations, there are endless ways to declare your love for one another when planning a destination wedding in The Bahamas.

-A 1 day residency is required before obtaining license.
-For information and literature on getting married in The Bahamas contact 1-888-NUPTIAL (from US & Canada) or the Ministry of Tourism at 242-328-7810.
+A one-day residency is required before obtaining a marriage license.
+For information and literature on getting married in The Bahamas, contact the Bahamas Ministry of Tourism at Phone: 305-767-4171 or 242-397-2705, Email: email@example.com.

 For divorcees, the original or court certified copy of final decree is required.